freshfork/p5.RoverCam/README.md

 }
 ```

+---

 The controller method can be customized.
 It must call on the primitive translation and rotation methods to move the camera.
-See the controller example above.
+See the _Controller_ example above.

 ```javascript